kelsey-sorrels/roguelike-tutorial-2018/lessons/week01.md

 Well, first of all, there's a comment that says "error check" but we don't actually check any errors.
 That's just some copy paste junk that's snuck in there.
+I'll go fix the example at some point as well I'm sure.

 Next, we're using `unsafe` too much.
-We should try to limit it down.
+We really should try to limit it down when we can.
 The only times we actually need it are for making a new window (which does a bunch of GL calls) and re-drawing and flipping the window (which also does a different bunch of GL calls).
+The rest of the time it's all fully safe code.

-Also, because our new keys each frame are stored in a set, if the user presses two or more new keys in a frame, when we move them into the held keys they might come out of the set in a different order, and then the user's input would be messed up.
-We might want to fix that later.
-Similarly, because the held_keys set isn't edited until after the full loop, if a key is pressed down and then released inside of a frame the key status can be messed up.
-Both of these can be solved by handling inputs directly in the huge match statement (maybe a bad plan?) or pushing events we care about into a vector so that when we go back over them at the end they stay in order.
-That also feels like a slightly bad idea just because it seems wasteful.
-I think for input we'll just have to keep these problems in mind as we move forward and see more of how this unfolds.
+Also, our input reading isn't the best system right now.
+Roguelike games are usually "curses-ish" with their input even if they're not using curses, so we're not likely to care about what keys are held over time, just which new ones were pressed.
+However, because the new keys pressed on each frame go into a set before they get processed by the game, they can theoretically end up getting processed out of order.
+I think we'll want to keep that in mind, and maybe switch to a Vec in the next lesson.
+Right now, up then right is the same as right and then up, but once there's walls to bump into we'll care.